sjuvon/CourseWebApp/README.md

       **However, you should skip this step and use the database as provided if you'd like to see the app as originally intended, based on that course from Spring 2019.**

-There's more to do from here.
-Stay tuned for updates and more fun projects!
+Stay tuned for updates and more projects!